Ocean Quest Scuba

-As the boat comes out the inlet we have three basic directions, north, south or central just off shore of the inlet.
-When we head north we are diving in depths from 70-100 ft most of the time.
-The dive sites centrally located near the inlet run from 60-100 ft deep, and include both wreck and reef sites.
+As the boat comes out the inlet we have three basic directions, north, south or central just offshore of the inlet.
+When we head north, we are diving in depths from 70-100 ft most of the time.
+The dive sites centrally located near the inlet run from 60-100 ft deep and include both wreck and reef sites.
 They are also close to the inlet which makes running times shorter.
 We use these sites when the seas are rough, so we can go back into the intercoastal between dives for our gear change over and our snacks!
 Let's those tummies that might be feeling a little seas sick have a break before we head back out for our second dive!
-When the boat takes a turn to the south we are heading to our shallower reef sites running from 48-60 ft.
+When the boat takes a turn to the south, we are heading to our shallower reef sites running from 48-60 ft.
 These are some of our most popular dive sites.
-Breakers Reef is basically broken down into several sections, this is where we do our open water training dives, but these sites are popular with all level of divers because of the vast array of marine life!
+Breakers Reef is basically broken down into several sections, this is where we do our open water training dives, but these sites are popular with all levels of divers because of the vast array of marine life!

 North of the Inlet Sites: